Seymour Island (Nunavut): Birds

 Nesting birds include red-throated loon, king and common eider, long-tailed duck (oldsquaw), brant goose, Arctic tern, purple sandpiper, and snow bunting.
 Visiting birds include Ross's gull, black-legged kittiwake, Murre sp., snowy owl, parasitic jaeger, long-tailed jaeger, pomarine jaeger, and common raven.
 Thayer's gull and glaucous gull are to be found here also, but the island is most notable for ivory gulls, found on Seymour Island from May to September.
 A total of 233 nesting pairs of ivory gulls were recorded in the mid-1970s.
 Variable numbers of non-breeders, up to about 200, also were recorded.
 In July 1976, three colour-marked and banded ivory gulls from Seymour were recorded 1,000 km southeast on Prince Leopold Island three weeks later.
 The gulls of Seymour Island breed on raised rocky beaches unlike other Canadian ivory gull colonies.
-The island supports Canada's largest known ivory gull breeding colony, approximately 10–12 percent of the known Canadian population.
-In 2005, Gilchrist and Mallory postulated that Seymour Island gulls may represent forty percent of the surviving Canadian population of this species.
-The Seymour Island population represents approximately one percent of the world population of ivory gulls.
+The island supports Canada's largest known ivory gull breeding colony, approximately 10–12 per cent of the known Canadian population.
+In 2005, Gilchrist and Mallory postulated that Seymour Island gulls may represent forty per cent of the surviving Canadian population of this species.
+The Seymour Island population represents approximately one per cent of the world population of ivory gulls.

 Protected areas

-The Seymour Island Migratory Bird Sanctuary, established in 1975, is 5302 ha in size, including the island and surrounding waters.
+The Naujavaat (Seymour Island) Migratory Bird Sanctuary, established in 1975, is 5302 ha in size, including the island and surrounding waters.
 The migratory bird sanctuary is part of the Seymour Island Important Bird Area (No. NU045).
 The island is also an International Biological Programme Site (No. 1-7), and a Key Marine Habitat Site in Nunavut (No. 2).